msu-ssc/lems-anechoic/README.md

 # lems-anechoic
 LEMS anechoic chamber test scripts

+## Branches

+`main` has the `current` version.
+It should only ever be modified by PRs from feature branches.

+`turntable-revamp` is a long-term project to make a sort of "version 2.0".
+It should usually be modified by PRs from feature branches, but simple pushes straight to the branch are fine.

 > [!CAUTION]
 > Remember, CUI/ITAR/etc. data (including code/config files/design docs) does not belong on GitHub at all.